Craig44/SpatialSablefishAssessment/README.md

 # Using `SpatialSablefishAssessment`

 ## Configuring and checking model inputs (data and parameters)
 This package contains TMB models and summarizing and plotting functions for a range of models used during my sablefish research.
-Users are responsible for configuring the `data` and `parameter` structures that are passed to the TMB `MakeADFun` function which compiles the model.
-Each of these models will expect slightly different input data and parameters lists see
+Users are responsible for configuring the `data` and `parameter` structures that are passed to the `TMB::MakeADFun` function which compiles the model.
+Each model type (defined by `data$model`) will expect slightly different input data and parameters structures.
+For

 - `TagIntegrated` has described inputs [found here](https://craig44.github.io/SpatialSablefishAssessment/TagIntegrated.html)
 - `Assessment` I haven't documented this model yet, the best place to look is the source TMB code [found here](https://github.com/Craig44/SpatialSablefishAssessment/blob/master/src/TMB/CurrentAssessment.hpp)